Building RAG Applications with NVIDIA NIM and Haystack on K8s

 Creating the Haystack RAG Pipeline

-In our example, we will create a simple question/answering RAG pipeline using both NVIDIA NeMo Retriever Embedding NIM and LLM NIM.
+In our example, we will create a simple question/answering RAG pipeline using both NVIDIA NeMo Retriever Text Embedding NIM and LLM NIM.
 For this pipeline, we use the NvidiaTextEmbedder to embed the query for retrieval, and the NvidiaGenerator to generate a response.
 Example below shows how to instantiate the generator using meta/llama3-70b-instruct LLM NIM hosted on the NVIDIA API catalog.

 generator = NvidiaGenerator(